sendbird/quickstart-desk-ios/README.md

 Create a project to get started.
 Currently Sendbird Desk only supports `Objective-C`.

-### Install Desk SDK for iOS
+### Install Desk SDK

-You can install Desk for iOS through manual set-up or through either `CocoaPods` or `Carthage`.
+You can install Desk SDK for iOS through manual set-up or through either `CocoaPods` or `Carthage`.

 #### CocoaPods